FAQ

 What if I run out of funds?

-All your pods are stopped automatically when you don't have enough funds to keep your pods running for at least ten more minutes.
-When your pods are stopped, your container disk data will be lost, but your volume data will be preserved.
-You will have two days to add more funds.
-If you fail to do so, your pods will be terminated, and pod volumes will be removed.
+All your Pods are stopped automatically when you don't have enough funds to keep your Pods running for at least ten more minutes.
+When your Pods are stopped, your container disk data will be lost, but your volume data will be preserved.
+Pods are scheduled for removal if adequate credit balance is not maintained.
+If you fail to do so, your Pods will be terminated, and Pod volumes will be removed.

-The host machine will continue to run your pod to the best of its ability, even if it is not connected to the internet.
+The host machine continues to run your Pod to the best of its ability, even if it is not connected to the internet.
 If your job requires internet connectivity, then it will not function.
 You will not be charged if the host loses internet connectivity, even if it continues to run your job.
-You may, of course, request that your pod exit while the host is offline, and it will exit your pod when it regains network connectivity.
+You may, of course, request that your Pod exit while the host is offline, and it will exit your Pod when it regains network connectivity.

 What if it says that my spending limit has been exceeded?